ArwaMAlhazmi/blog-website/README.md

 • respnsive layout.
 • Contact form.

-## Instructions for Running the Site
+## Instructions for Running the blog

 Clone the GitHub repository and use index.html to run the app in your browser.